 2) Work gloves

-3) Bucket or heavy duty bags to collect trash (note: buckets are reusable and easier to deposit trash into, especially on a breezy day, but they can become heavy and will need to be emptied more often, so also carry bags with you if you will be walking some distance)
+3) Bucket or heavy duty bags to collect trash (note: buckets are reusable and easier to deposit trash into, especially on a breezy day; not that they can become heavy and will need to be emptied more often, so also carry bags with you if you will be walking some distance)

 4) OPTIONAL: You can download a free app on your phone like Clean Swell that will allow you to track and record the trash you’ve collected and its location.
 If you’re collecting trash at an ocean, the data you save will be instantaneously uploaded to Ocean Conservancy’s global ocean trash database to provide valuable insight and help researchers and policy makers find solutions.

 WHAT ARE THE MOST DAMAGING TYPES OF TRASH I SHOULD BE LOOKING FOR?

 Good question!
 The short answer is ALL trash, but there have been certain trash items that make the worst offenders list, and they are:

 1) Cigarette butts.
 No, they don’t biodegrade, and they are chock full of harmful chemicals